Priya Saraiya

 Priya Saraiya (born 19 November 1984) is an Indian playback singer and lyricist in Bollywood.
-She is also a live stage singer for Bollywood and Gujarati Folk Songs.
+She is also a live stage singer for Hindi cinema and Gujarati songs.

 Education and early life

-Music Education
+Music education

 Priya Saraiya also known as Priya Panchal started singing at the age of six.
 She took Hindustani Classical vocal training from Gandharva Mahavidyalaya, Mumbai.
 She has trained in western music from Trinity College of Music, London's branch in Mumbai.

 As a child artist, she travelled extensively with music directors Kalyanji–Anandji's group - Little Wonders/ Little Stars, performing in live stage shows all over the world.
 She also trained under them.

 Personal life

-She is married to the musician Jigar Saraiya of the music duo Sachin–Jigar, also her most frequent collaborators for Bollywood songs.
+She is married to the musician Jigar Saraiya of the music duo Sachin–Jigar, who are also her most frequent collaborators for Bollywood songs.